 Genghis Khan Ulan Bator airport, Mongolia

 Our Mongolia photo tour begins at the Ulan Bator airport, at a time that we will agree.
 This first day, we will take the opportunity to get to know each other and rest.
-After a long journey here, and before the great adventure that concerns us we will rest in our hotel at the capital of Mongolia.
+After a long journey here, and before the great adventure we will rest in our hotel at the capital of Mongolia.

 After our session at sunset, we will return to the camp where we will again have the possibility of taking night photography.

 Today we will dismantle our camp, to resume our journey towards Ulgii, the town where we spent the night a few days before.
 Thereby, we will have time to rest a bit, recover, and relax after these first days of intense photographic activity in Mongolia.

 We will spend the night in the same accommodation where we were at the beginning of the trip.

 Today we will take a flight back to the Mongolian capital Ulan Bator.
 Thereby, we will spend the day at the capital and rest before embarking on our second part of the journey to the Gobi desert.

 Earlier, we will get up to start our Gobi desert photo tour.
 After traveling 250 km we will arrive at our first destination, the rock formations of Baga Gazariin Chuluu.
 Namely, this granite canyon erected in the heart of the steppe will remind us of the Western United States.

 For the most part of the canyon’s side, entrances are not very accessible.
 Otherwise, some allow you to enter and take wonderful walks in this rocky labyrinth, which of course offers us wonderful photographs throughout the tour.
 After that, at dusk, we will have the possibility to make our first session in this part of Mongolia.

 Finally, before returning to the camp where we will have dinner and we will be able to take night photography among the rocks of this impressive canyon.